keptn/lifecycle-toolkit/README.md

 ## Deploy the latest release

-The lifecycle controllers includes a Mutating Webhook which requires TLS certificates to be mounted as a volume in its pod.
+The lifecycle controller includes a Mutating Webhook which requires TLS certificates to be mounted as a volume in its pod.
 The certificate creation is handled automatically by [cert-manager](https://cert-manager.io).
 To install **cert-manager**, follow their [installation instructions](https://cert-manager.io/docs/installation/).

-When the *cert-manager* is installed, you can run
+When *cert-manager* is installed, you can run

 <!---x-release-please-start-version-->